Understanding Arctic Geopolitics

 Why is the Arctic Important?

 Exploitation of the oil began in the 1920s in the northwestern territories of Canada.
-In the 1960s, a plethora of hydrocarbon fields were discovered, in the North Slope of the Brooks Range in Alaska, Canada’s Mackenzie Delta, and in Russia’s Yamalo-Nenets.
-Within recent time, the Arctic territories of Norway, Alaska, Canada and Russia have been responsible for producing billions of cubic meters of oil and gas.
-The states who are signatories to the United Nations Convention on the Law of the Sea (UNCLOS) are granted legitimacy of an EEZ which starts beyond the territorial waters and extends 370km from the shore.
+In the 1960s, a plethora of hydrocarbon fields were discovered in the North Slope of the Brooks Range in Alaska, in Canada’s Mackenzie Delta, and in Russia’s Yamalo-Nenets.
+Within recent time, the Arctic territories of Norway, Alaska, Canada, and Russia have been responsible for producing billions of cubic meters of oil and gas.
+The states who are signatories to the United Nations Convention on the Law of the Sea (UNCLOS) are granted legitimacy of an EEZ, which starts beyond the territorial waters and extends 370km from the shore.
 However, the claim can be extended up to 650km if it can prove the continental shelf extends beyond the standard deviation.
 This allows the state to claim and exploit any living or nonliving resources.

 Countries and Conflicts

 Each state that has a stake in the Arctic has several claims over territories and continental shelves, all of course overlapping and contested.
 Some states have decided to use militaristic approaches, while others have decided to use diplomatic initiatives along with science and research to gain Arctic leverage.
 The following section will be instructive in outlining the strategies of each Arctic state.